 Additionally, signs of a dysfunctional government could introduce fresh risk premiums into the pound and UK bond markets.
 A rise in gilt yields could eat away at Reeves’s hard-earned headroom, a problem that could spiral into further fiscal tightening and more political discontent.

-Another possible positive could come from UK-EU trade relations.
-Keir Starmer has recently signalled that the UK could pursue ‘closer alignment’ with the EU single market.
+A possible tailwind for GBP could come from UK-EU trade relations, as the government pushes ahead with its planned ‘reset’ of ties with Brussels.
 Such a shift in post-Brexit policy could be supportive for Sterling, as reduced trade frictions would likely improve the UK’s growth prospects.

 Will the pound get stronger against the euro?